YSP About

 Overview

-Participants in the UC Davis Young Scholars Program will work one-on-one with research faculty and research groups in state of the art laboratories for six weeks.
-Each student will work on an individual project and prepare a journal quality paper and symposium presentation about their work.
+Participants in the UC Davis Young Scholars Program work one-on-one with research faculty and research groups in state-of-the-art laboratories for six weeks.
+Each student will work on an individual project and prepare a journal-quality paper and symposium presentation about their work.

 In addition to scientific research, the UC Davis Young Scholars Program strives to introduce participants to the climate and culture of living and learning on a university campus.
 Staff make every effort to model the experiences that participants will have during their first years of college.